TarachaR/Wine-Market-Segemntation--Clustering-Analysis/README.md

 ## Understanding The Context

-As a Data Scientist working for the institution you have been tasked to identify factors that contribute to the death rate of cancer patients using collected dataset.
-In addition, you have also been requested to build a multiple linear regression model to predict the death rate - **"TARGET_deathRate"**.
-You will be required to check for the assumptions of your model as well as perform k-fold (k=10) cross-validation while challenging your solution.
+As a Data Scientist working for this company, my task is to perform wine segmentation given the provided dataset(s).
+The dataset(s) is the result of a chemical analysis of wines grown in the same region in Kenya but derived from three different cultivars.

 #### Technologies and Tools